aManNamedTed/arduino/robotHand/devLog/dayThree.md

 I'm gonna figure out how to attach the thumb later.
 I am still not sure whether I want to do two servos for the thumb or just one.
 For now I'm leaning towards one but we'll see.

+## Update 3.2

+I figured out a way to lengthen the servo arm without too much interference with range of motion!!
+And it's working!
+It's working!
+I mean besides the intermittent stopping of function, it's working and this is looking even more feasible now!

+## Update 3.3

+I scrapped the entire project.
+Something is happening with a servo where it has intermittent usage... which is extremely frustrating.